QuynhLeSke/Js_1/README.md

 # Js_1

+## Although TOD introduce webpack to bundle js code, in this project I use Browserify which is easier to use and setting up.

 ## Library

 This is a simple project using objects and object constructors that I have learnt in the previous lesson.